Panas Karampampas: Impact beyond academia

 The Council of Europe invited him to consult on community involvement in post-disaster heritage revitalisation, focusing on fostering a sense of belonging for refugee and migrant populations through Intangible Cultural Heritage.
 He later consulted for UNESCO.
 He is recognised as the first researcher in Greece to focus on Intangible Cultural Heritage policies, exploring the interplay between international organisations (such as UNESCO) and national approaches.

 Sports and scuba diving

 In addition to his academic pursuits, he is a licensed coach in Kung Fu, Judo, and Ju Jitsu.

-He is also an active recreational and technical Scuba Diving Instructor, as well as a Rebreather and wreck diver, with a personal depth record of 103 meters.
+He is also a recreational and technical Scuba Diving diving instructor, as well as a Rebreather and wreck diver, with a personal depth record of 103 meters.
+He founded the diving organisation Deep Horizons and is a TDI/SDI Instructor Trainer, with qualifications to train recreational and technical diving instructors, including in extended-range and mixed-gas diving.
+His diving work includes scientific-diving consultancy, expedition planning and underwater research activities.